 3. What are your organization’s capabilities for doing this?

-Our core staff has been together over many years giving strength and stability to our organizations as we accomplish our goals both efficiently and effectively.
+Our core staff has been together over many years giving strength and stability to our organization as we accomplish our goals both efficiently and effectively.

 Robin Casarjian, M.A. is the Founder and Director of the Lionheart Foundation and its National Emotional Literacy Projects.
 She is an educator, public speaker, writer, and consultant.
 In developing and implementing programming for prisoners and youth-at-risk, she draws from her experience as director of a school for at-risk adolescents, as well as extensive experience in education, stress management training, psychotherapy and administration.
 She is author of Forgiveness: A Bold Choice for a Peaceful Heart (Bantam, 1992) and Houses of Healing: A Prisoner's Guide to Inner Power and Freedom (Lionheart Press, 1995), and co-author, with Bethany Casarjian, Ph.D., of Power Source: Taking Charge of Your Life (Lionheart Press, 2003).